Delete020/Gitlet/proj3/testing/gitlet/gitlet-design.md

 5. Add this file to the staging area
 6. If the file already exists, do nothing, otherwise copy the file from the working directory to the objects directory

+#### commit

+1. if staging area is not empty, create a new commit object and add file in the staging area to blobs, remove file by the  rm command from blobs
+2. clear staging area
+3. update head or currently used branch to point to the new commit

 ## 4. Design Diagram

 Attach a picture of your design diagram illustrating the structure of your